Attendance Policy

 2. Head of Year Responsibilities

-- Follow-Up: If no improvement within agreed timeframe:
+- Follow-Up: If no improvement within the agreed timeframe:

-- Action: Review the situation, converse with student and contact parents.
+- Action: Review the situation, converse with the student and contact the parents.

-- Meeting: Schedule a meeting with the class teacher/form tutor to discuss the case.
+- Meeting: Schedule a meeting with the class teacher/form tutor to discuss the case with the appropriate parent/s and/or student.

 - Document: Note all communications and actions taken in iSAMS.